Cocompactly cubulated crystallographic groups: Introduction

 \subsection{Plan of the paper}

 Section~\ref{sec:background} discusses hyperoctahedra, CAT(0) cube complexes, and groups acting on these objects, and also reviews the notion of the cube complex dual to a geometric wallspace and the linear separation property that guarantees properness of the action on the dual cube complex.
 Section~\ref{sec:background} also contains a self-contained description of the simplicial boundary of a cube complex.
-Section~\ref{sec:bounarychar} is devoted to the proof of Theorem~A, and in Section~\ref{sec:actiononboundary}, we prove Theorem~\ref{thm:main}, which establishes one of the assertions of Theorem~B. In Section~\ref{sec:cubulating}, we cocompactly cubulate hyperoctahedral groups and discuss Corollary~C.\\
+Section~\ref{sec:bounarychar} is devoted to the proof of Theorem~A, and in Section~\ref{sec:actiononboundary}, we prove Theorem~\ref{thm:main}, which establishes that cocompactly cubulated crystallographic groups are hyperoctahedral.
+In Section~\ref{sec:cubulating}, we cocompactly cubulate hyperoctahedral groups and discuss Corollary~C.